medibloc/panacea-governance/proposals/2021-10-community_pool-minimum_deposit/README.md

 In addition, we suggest lowering the minimum proposition to induce active participations in governance proposals.<br/>
 Currently, the minimum cost to submit a proposal is 100,000 MED which is quite big.<br/>
-So, we propose to change it to 10,000 MED to lower a hurdle to register proposals.
+So, we propose to change it to 10,000 MED to lower a hurdle to register proposals (600 USD approximately on Sep 2021).

 ### Expected effects